(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 The Waltons: "The Best Christmas"

-The series did two other Christmas episodes, "The Children's Carol" and "The Spirit," but neither ever lived up to the warmth of the show's first Christmas story, in which the family is separated on Christmas Eve by various events precipitated by a storm.
+The series did two other Christmas episodes, "The Children's Carol" and "The Spirit," but neither ever lived up to the warmth of the show's first Christmas story, in which the family is separated on Christmas Eve by various events precipitated by an ice storm.
 Grandma and Grandpa have some very amusing scenes at a hotel, and the end will leave you with warm fuzzies.
-Production note: I know the pond rescue scene was filmed on a hot soundstage, probably in the middle of August, but the effect is so well-done that I shiver each time John- Boy and Harley plunge into the "ice-covered" water!
+Production note: I know the pond rescue scene was filmed on a hot soundstage, probably in the middle of August, but the effect is so well-done that I shiver each time John-Boy and Harley Foster plunge into the "ice-covered" water!

 Remember WENN: "Christmas in the Airwaves"